mslinn/awsLambdaTest/README.md

-#  Command Line AWS Lambda, API Gateway and IAM
+#  Tutorial - Command Line AWS Lambda, API Gateway and IAM

-This GitHub project documents how to use a command line to define and invoke an AWS Lambda function.
+This tutorial documents how to use a command line to define and invoke an AWS Lambda function.
 Invocation will be via unsigned synchronous requests using two types of API Gateways: HTTP and REST.
 The reason for not requiring a request to be signed is so the API is publicly accessible.
 This means no security credentials are necessary to invoke the Lambda functions behind their API Gateways.

 These instructions also detail how to create a short Python Lambda function that merely echoes its parameters, but you can substitute your own Lambda function if you modify the parameters passed to it appropriately.

 The same Lambda function is invoked via two mechanisms (HTTP and REST), using the same data.
 The initial steps are the same for both mechanisms.
 Subsequent steps are explained separately.

 ## Setup